 Valuing an Existing Business

-Sometimes there are alarming leaps in high growth areas.
+Sometimes there are alarming leaps in high-growth areas.
 Beware the seller telling you what the landlord will do.
-Always talk directly with the landlord before you purchase a business in a commercial location under a rent or lease basis.
+Always talk directly with the landlord before you purchase a business in a commercial location on a rent or lease basis.

 Grooming businesses that have successfully operated for many years develop “goodwill” in their community, and this “intangible” can be appraised and purchased.
-We took part in a business sale where the logo and goodwill was appraised by three certified commercial appraisers at over $80,000.
-You know that business was owned by one smart groomer.
+We participated in a business sale where three certified commercial appraisers appraised the logo and goodwill for over $80,000.
+You know that one smart groomer-owned business.

-If you are not going to require an appraisal, or you simply cannot get one from the seller, remain skeptical without plenty of evidence.
+If you are not going to require an appraisal or simply cannot get one from the seller, remain skeptical without plenty of evidence.
 Follow our instructions to determine how many clients you really are getting with the purchase.
 It may take hours spent onsite to go through the records, just do it.
-Value the used equipment, furniture, fixtures, sign and other assets included with the sale.
+Value the used equipment, furniture, fixtures, sign, and other assets included with the sale.
 Does the business have much goodwill and recognition in the community?
 Ask around if you must.

 Now you are buying a business like a pro and perhaps saving yourself plenty of money.
-You can also use your project as a negotiating devise for the final purchase price.
+You can also use your project to negotiate the final purchase price.
 On the other hand, we suggest sellers prepare a business plan for potential buyers.
 You just may find a buyer more motivated when you supply a business plan.
-Many sellers tell us they give buyers a copy of our book From Problems to Profits to give them confidence they can run the business.
+Many sellers tell us they give buyers a copy of our book, From Problems to Profits, to give them the confidence they can run the business.

-Realize that some of the clientele may be lost when the previous owner departs.
-Some sellers will stay on as a consultant for a specified time and support the transition.
+Realize that some clientele may be lost when the previous owner departs.
+Some sellers will stay as consultants for a specified time and support the transition.
 This can be especially important if you are purchasing your first business.
 We’ve even seen sellers stay on and train the new owner how to groom for 12 to 16 weeks.
 The buyer is taking some risk should the seller depart early, but it has been done successfully.

-There still more to learn about valuing a grooming business.
+There is still more to learn about valuing a grooming business.

 What About the Selling Price

-Recently we talked with a CPA who valued a moderate size grooming business at 2 times gross.
+Recently we talked with a CPA who valued a moderate size grooming business at two times gross.
 What does that mean?
-If the gross sales of services was $100,000 in the last year, the selling price is then valued at $200,000.
-As a management consultant of nearly 20 years I have only seen a handful of grooming businesses sell at that level.
-It may be appropriate for other industries, but rarely grooming.
+If the gross sales of services were $100,000 last year, the selling price is $200,000.
+As a management consultant of nearly 20 years, I have only seen a handful of grooming businesses sell at that level.
+It may be appropriate for other industries but rarely grooming.
 If you can get it, great!

-More often than not grooming businesses are valued by the net operating income.
-For example, the same business earning $100,000 a year shows net operating income of $55,000 after deducting operating expenses.
+More often than not, grooming businesses are valued by the net operating income.
+For example, the same business earning $100,000 annually shows a net operating income of $55,000 after deducting operating expenses.
 Now we get to the variable modifier.
-You take the net operating income figure and the multiply it instead of the gross.
-For example, the seller wants 2 times the net operating income, or in this case, $110,000.
+You multiply the net operating income figure instead of the gross.
+For example, the seller wants two times the net operating income, or in this case, $110,000.

-Backed by nearly 20 years experience as consultants we have seen well-established grooming businesses with excellent goodwill and other factors sell for 2 times the net operating income.
-However, when the U.S. economy is sluggish, flat or even declining we see a distinct increase in businesses selling for around 1 to 1.5 times the net operating income.
-Remember if real estate is included in the sale, its value is added.
-We are only talking about the “business opportunity” and not real estate included in the sale.
+Backed by nearly 20 years of experience as consultants, we have seen well-established grooming businesses with excellent goodwill and other factors sell for two times the net operating income.
+However, when the U.S. economy is sluggish, flat, or even declining, we see a distinct increase in businesses selling for around 1 to 1.5 times the net operating income.
+Remember, if real estate is included in the sale, its value is added.
+We are only talking about the “business opportunity” and not the real estate included in the sale.

 Have you considered the costs of opening your own business?
-Refer to the Outfit a Grooming Business™ area here under the PRODUCTS category for great assistance.
-You can estimate the costs to startup and then compare to purchasing a business.
+Refer to the Outfit a Grooming Business™ area under the PRODUCTS category for great assistance.
+You can estimate startup costs and compare them to purchasing a business.
 Remember, you won’t have many customers in the beginning.
-The fewer customers you have the more you need cash reserves to account for operating losses until you develop a steady clientele.
+The fewer customers you have, the more you need cash reserves to account for operating losses until you develop a steady clientele.

-As you complete the investigation and compile the records you are likely to gain more insight on if the purchase of the business is for you.
-Unfortunately, it has been our experience that some pet grooming business owners are lax in maintaining well-organized documentation and if that is so, you are at risk.
+As you complete the investigation and compile the records, you will likely gain more insight into if the purchase of the business is for you.
+Unfortunately, it has been our experience that some pet grooming business owners are lax in maintaining well-organized documentation, and if that is so, you are at risk.
 If you cannot investigate at minimum what has been mentioned here, and your lawyer and accountant are likely to require more, you may be at risk of buying a business and inheriting undiscovered problems.
 It does happen, be very careful.

-Are you think about owning a grooming business and not grooming pets?
+Are you thinking about owning a grooming business and not grooming pets?

 Non-Groomers Purchasing a Grooming Business: A Warning

 Most career seekers entering the grooming industry plan to groom pets.
 That’s important.
-Our biggest concern for new grooming business owners are those that plan to own and manage, but not groom.
-If their businesses do not have strong sales from other departments such as retail, training or boarding, they may find that their employees earn more than them, sometimes a lot more.
+Our biggest concern for new grooming business owners is those that plan to own and manage but not groom.
+If their businesses do not have strong sales from other departments such as retail, training, or boarding, they may find that their employees earn more than them, sometimes more.

-If you have never accounted for the labor costs of grooming staff you may be surprised.
-In fact, we’ve asked accountants to review financials of grooming businesses.
-Their eyes grow wide when they see the ratio of payroll costs to sales income.
-Ideally accountants advise payroll costs to be 30% to 40% of the sales income.
+You may be surprised if you have never accounted for the labor costs of grooming staff.
+In fact, we’ve asked accountants to review the financials of grooming businesses.
+Their eyes widen when they see the ratio of payroll costs to sales income.
+Ideally, accountants advise payroll costs to be 30% to 40% of the sales income.
 Even graduates fresh from grooming school want 50% commission.
 Look how much higher that is compared to other industries.

-The same warning holds true for owner/manager/groomers that want to groom less and manage more.
-Generally they need 2 full-charge groomers working full-time and a busy bathing department doing plenty of bath-only pets before they can entirely resort to a management position and support a steady paycheck as manager.
-We encourage them to look to adding more specialty retail and other sources of revenue as well under their management to once again bolster their expected personal income from the business.
+The same warning applies to owners/managers/groomers who want to groom less and manage more.
+Generally, they need two full-charge groomers working full-time and a busy bathing department doing plenty of bath-only pets before they can entirely resort to a management position and support a steady paycheck as manager.
+We encourage them to look to add more specialty retail and other sources of revenue as well under their management to once again bolster their expected personal income from the business.
 Accurate numbers don’t lie!